leochocolat/three-msdf-text-utils/README.md

 ## Roadmap

 -   Better dependencies management
-- Add shader chunks
 -   More documentation
 -   More examples
 -   Manage versions